 One of the most controversial actions taken by authorities during the years of perestroika was the prohibition campaign.
 It began two months after Gorbachev came to power in 1985 and lasted two years.
 Alcoholism was rife in the late USSR but the measures taken by the authorities seemed to many to be too drastic – a sharp increase in prices, the closing down of liquor shops, limiting hours when alcohol was sold, calling on people to reject drinks at festivities - such as weddings - and even rooting out grapevines in several regions of the USSR.
 Combined with economic difficulties such as a shortage of products in shops, it made people bitter.
 It also harmed government tax revenues.

 The policy also boosted bootlegging.
 As Gorbachev admitted later himself, the campaign increased the production of moonshine alcohol.
 Homemade liquor was produced in full swing with the help of machines like this.
 At the same time, the campaign considerably increased life expectancy and reduced mortality rates in the Soviet Union.

 The circulation figures of "Argumenty i Fakty" (Arguments and Facts) made it into the Guinness Book of RecordsRoman Denisov/TASS

 Perestroika was the time of glasnost - a notion that mainly implied press freedom.
 Hitherto highly censored and controlled information started to flow freely to the public.
 It led to a situation when the circulation of certain newspapers increased dramatically.
 Such was the case with weekly paper Argumenty

-Facts) whose circulation figures made it into th
+Facts) whose circulation figures made it into the Guinness Book of

 Soviet schoolboys are learning how to handle computers at information science lesson (1985)Petryhin/Sputnik